 The cashier asks me what he can get me and I let out a low squealing noise as if wounded.
 Because I have been wounded, wounded by my own indecisiveness and confusion.
 I’m still thinking about maize crops and agriculture when he asks me that question.

 Why does he want me to decide on just one item?
-Why am I suffering from cotton mouth?
+Why am I suffering from the cottonmouth?
 Why didn’t I pick up those cotton balls?
 Is my nose still bleeding?
 Who was the first person to suffer a bloody nose?

-I almost want to ask the cashier for a pint of blood, but instead I decide to order a XXL Chicken Grilled Stuffed Burrito.
+I almost want to ask the cashier for a pint of blood, but instead, I decided to order an XXL Chicken Grilled Stuffed Burrito.
 I’m not sure why I would order it since I’m a lifelong vegan, but I feel like I need protein.

 I think of the process of protein turnover.
 That leads me to wonder when I last had a turnover.
 Or maybe I’m thinking of popovers.
 Do they even make popovers any more?
 Maybe I’m thinking of croissants.